 Thanks to our wide range of modern conservatories, you can find a style that perfectly suits your property.
 Some of our most popular types of conservatories include:

-- Hipped back Edwardian – a versatile option to suit homes with height restrictions
+- Hipped-Back Edwardian – featuring a hipped roof that slopes backwards, it’s a versatile option to suit homes with height restrictions.

 Compare different types of conservatories

 You can choose from our wide range of conservatories to find a style that suits you — whether you want to maximise your space or add light and comfort to your home.

 Whatever your needs, our high-quality conservatories are made-to-measure, so your extension is completely bespoke.
 Plus, every build has a 10-year guarantee for your peace of mind.

 For a clear overview of the different conservatory types available, the benefits and properties they’re best suited for, see our graph below.

 |Victorian||Traditional and period properties.||The elegant design and multi-faceted shape provides great space and natural light, versatile for various uses.|